guiglass/StationaryStereoCamera/README.md

 * Click the small circle button to the right of “Mat” and select “Default-Particle”.

 ![alt tag](https://raw.githubusercontent.com/guiglass/StationaryStereoCamera/master/Step7.png)
 **_Step 7 - Adding the main camera._**

 * Create a camera and name it “Camera (eye)” (this is the tracked main camera that renders the world to the HMD).
 * Set the Culling Mask however you wish except make sure that the “HUD” layer is not selected.
+* Set the depth to be lower than the depth of "Camera (HUD)", I am using a value of -1.
 * The rest of that camera’s configuration is totally up to you.

 ![alt tag](https://raw.githubusercontent.com/guiglass/StationaryStereoCamera/master/Step8.png)